 Beat the crowd.
 Arrive 3-5 hours before kickoff to avoid traffic, have more access to parking and have first pick on certain tailgating spots.
 And remember, if you don’t want to miss any of the official pre-game entertainment, make sure you are in the stadium 30 minutes prior to kickoff!

 Clean up before kickoff.
 Bring your own trash bags and water down hot coals before heading to the stadium.
 Please respect LA Tech and its campus.

 First aid is available for fans at Joe Aillet Stadium.
 On the West Concourse (press box side), the First Aid Station is located at the base of the elevator shaft.
 On the East Concourse, an ambulance or First Aid tent will be located next to the Police Mobile Command Center outside the gates.
 Contact an usher if you have an emergency.
 On the North Side, an ambulance will be parked next to the videoboard on the north of the stadium.

 Don't drink and drive.
 Give up the keys.
 If alcoholic drinks get the best of you, make sure someone sober takes the wheel, or better yet use local ride-sharing service EZ-RYDR.
 The service had a preferred pick up/drop off location located next to the Experience Ruston music stage in Bulldog Village.

 One last thing!
 Do you have your tickets yet?
 Purchase here!

-Travis is originally from Monroe, LA, but has called Ruston home for over 15 years.
+Travis is originally from Monroe, LA, but has called Ruston home for almost 20 years.
 He is a LA Tech alum and devoted Bulldog fan.
 Travis is a proud husband and father.
 He spends his spare time cheering on the bulldogs and enjoying local events.
 Travis leads the sales and marketing efforts to promote Ruston and Lincoln Parish, and oversees all administrative functions of the CVB.